Government Performance and Results Act (GPRA)

 - GPRA Performance Targets and Results 2004 - 2009

 - GPRA Performance Targets and Results 2002 - 2006

 **DOL's FY 2005 Congressional Budget Justification represents the first complete effort to integrate the ETA annual performance plan performance objectives with resource requirements into a performance-budget submission.

 - FY 2004 (PY 2003) - this is the last year for ETA Performance Plans

 - FY 2002 (PY 2001)

 - Unemployment Insurance GPRA Reports

 - Senate Committee on Government Affairs GPRA Report

-The GAO has issued a report reviewing the ten years since the introduction of the Government Performance and Results Act (GPRA) and has pronounced it alive and well.
-Read the highlights and access the report through these links.
+- GAO-04594T: RESULTS-ORIENTED GOVERNMENT: GPRA Has Established a Solid Foundation For Achieving Greater Results GAO issued a report reviewing the 10 years since the introduction of GPRA and has pronounced it alive and well.
+Read highlights from the report here.